Why the AMR Industry Alliance?

 It is responsible for the planning and oversight of AMR Industry Alliance’s activities.

-Chair of the board: Thomas Cueni, Director General, IFPMA
+Chair of the board: James Anderson, Executive Director, IFPMA

-Working Groups dedicated to the 4 action areas: Research & Science, Access, Appropriate Use and Environment
+Working Groups dedicated to the 4 action areas: Research & Science, Access, Appropriate Use and Manufacturing

 Secretariat: IFPMA serves as the secretariat of the AMR Industry Alliance with the responsibility of implementing the activities endorsed by the Board.